singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 ```

-In the Github flow, the master branch is the frozen, current version of the software.
+In the GitHub flow, the master branch is the frozen, current version of the software.
 Your master branch is always in sync with the upstream (our singularityware master), and the singularityware master is always the latest release of

 This would mean that I can update my master branch as follows: